Continued support for Arcada's research in child-robot interaction

 Published: 06.02.2025 / Research

-Arcada has been granted 140,000 euros from the The foundation Brita Maria Renlunds minne to deepen its research in how social humanoid robots can be of use in early childhood education in a safe and pedagogical way.
+Arcada has been granted 140,000 euros from the foundation Brita Maria Renlunds minne to deepen its research in how social humanoid robots can be of use in early childhood education in a safe and pedagogical way.

 Already in 2022, Arcada started research how humanoid robots and technology can be integrated in an ethical and sustainable way, as part of Swedish-language early childhood education.
 This, as a response to the fact that the curriculum for early childhood and care stipulates that digital tools should be included in the everyday life of daycare centres.
 Thanks to continued support, the research will now provide insight and knowledge on how to integrate digitalisation in a versatile and sustainable way, for daycare children and staff.